 7. Only use Kraken's official mobile apps.
-Third-party mobile apps using Kraken's name or asking for your Kraken credentials are form of phishing.
+Third-party mobile apps using Kraken's name or asking for your Kraken credentials are forms of phishing.

 8. Use API keys with caution.
 Sharing your API private key or QR code is the same as sharing your account password!

 If the email account registered to your Kraken account is compromised, it can be used to request your username, reset your password and approve withdrawals.

 1. Create a password using the same tips as for your Kraken password, but make the email password different.

 2. Set up Sign-In 2FA just as you would for your Kraken account, and don't use the SMS option if your email provider offers it.

 4. Check your settings and activity.
 See our securing your email account guide for more details.

 5. Set up PGP (for Advanced users).
 If your email application supports PGP, enter your PGP public key in your Kraken account settings to receive signed and encrypted email from us.